urgetolearn/NITK-Summer-Of-Code/README.md

 11. 🔄 **To create a pull request,** go to your forked repository on GitHub and click on Compare & pull request.
 12. 🎉 Congratss!
 You have made a PR!!

-### If you find this project helpful, please consider giving it a star!!
+### If you find this project helpful, please consider giving it a star ⭐!!